sigma0-advx/sigma-zero/readme.md

 # σ-zero: Gradient-based Optimization of ℓ0-norm Adversarial Examples

-This code is the official PyTorch implementation of the **σ-zero: Gradient-based Optimization of ℓ0-norm Adversarial Examples**.
+This code is the official PyTorch implementation of the **σ-zero: Gradient-based Optimization of ℓ0-norm Adversarial Examples** (ICLR 2025).

 ![Image1](git_images/sigma-zero_optimization.jpg)